nhood-org/nhood-docs/README.md

 ## Problem

-`nhood` (for neighborhood) is an engine that maintains a collection of location pointers all around the world and provides fast resolution of latest and closest neighbors to the given input pointer.
+`nhood` (for neighborhood) is a data search engine based on a shortest geometrical distances between multidimensional metadata vectors.
+Engine maintains an universe of data with n-dimensional vectors of metadata as data description.
+On search the geometrically nearest objects are resolved and returned.

+## Use-cases

+1. A resolution of nearest geographical locations around the user.

+1. A resolution of content relevant to user preferences.

 ## Goal